 9 Seminars, Projects, Residency

-MHA 5140 Financial Accounting (1.5 unit)
+MHA 5140 Financial Accounting (1.5 units)

 Introduction to the foundations of financial accounting including theoretical aspects, the principles of financial reporting and preparation of financial statements and accounting for inventory and capital assets.
 Creation and interpretation of financial performance measurements.